Maryland Route 176: Route description

 MD 176 begins at the west end of state maintenance adjacent to the cloverleaf interchange between MD 100 (Paul T. Pitcher Memorial Highway) with MD 295 (Baltimore–Washington Parkway) in Hanover.
 Dorsey Road continues north as a county highway through an industrial park.
 MD 176 heads east as a two-lane undivided road that crosses Piney Run.
 The highway meets the northern edge of MD 713 (Arundel Mills Boulevard) just north of the highway's interchange with MD 100 northeast of the Arundel Mills shopping mall.
 MD 176 continues east as a four-lane undivided highway between a residential area to the south and industrial parks to the north.
 The highway parallels its old alignment, part of which is MD 645, through the hamlet of Harmans.
 There, the highway crosses over Stoney Run and Amtrak's Northeast Corridor railroad line, which also carries MARC's Penn Line.
 Just east of the railroad crossing, MD 176 intersects MD 170, which heads south as Telegraph Road and north as Aviation Boulevard.

 MD 176 continues east along the southern portion of the Airport Loop surrounding BWI Airport on the northern edge of Severn.
 The highway passes between the airport property to the north and a residential area on the south.
 MD 176 intersects MD 652 (Old Telegraph Road) and WB&A Road and passes the Thomas A. Dixon Aircraft Observation Area.
 The route becomes a divided highway and reaches the eastern end of its portion of Airport Loop at its junction with MD 162 (Aviation Boulevard) at the southern edge of Ferndale.
 East of MD 162, MD 176 has an incomplete partial cloverleaf interchange with I-97.
 The missing movement, from southbound I-97 to MD 176, is handled via MD 162.
 The state highway becomes undivided just before reaching its eastern terminus at MD 648 (Baltimore–Annapolis Boulevard) in Glen Burnie.
-This intersection is adjacent to one of two southern ends of MTA Maryland's Baltimore Light RailLink; the terminal station, Cromwell / Glen Burnie station, is accessed via MD 648.
+This intersection is adjacent to one of two southern ends of MTA Maryland's Baltimore Light RailLink; the terminal station, Glen Burnie station, is accessed via MD 648.
 The junction is also next to the northern end of the Baltimore & Annapolis Trail.
 The eastern leg of the intersection is 8th Avenue N.W.

 MD 176 is a part of the National Highway System as an intermodal connector between MD 162 and I-97.